-Canada imposes withholding tax at a statutory rate 25 per cent rate on most types of passive income paid to non-residents, including dividends, management fees, rents, royalties, trust and estate distributions, and payments for restrictive covenants (e.g., non-competition covenants).
-Such rate of withholding may be reduced or eliminated under an applicable bilateral income tax treaty.
+Canada imposes withholding tax at a statutory rate of 25 per cent rate on most types of passive income paid to non-residents, including dividends, management fees, rents, royalties, trust and estate distributions, and payments for restrictive covenants (e.g., non-competition covenants).
+The rate of withholding may be reduced or eliminated under an applicable bilateral income tax treaty.

 ii Domestic law exclusions or exemptions from withholding on outward-bound payments